 Why is this important?
 Because of flexibility!

 If there’s one thing we know, it’s that changes happen all the time in life.
 Right now, you might prefer to save your Chase Ultimate Rewards Points, but one day you might wonder how to redeem your credit card points faster.

 With this card, you have the power to choose cash back transfers that work for you.

-There are a number of great credit cards out there, and many of them have annual fees which are worth paying for the rewards you get in return.
-With the Chase Freedom Unlimited® card, you don’t have to worry about crunching the numbers here.
+There are several great credit cards out there, and many of them have annual fees that are worth paying for the rewards you get in return.
+With the Chase Freedom Unlimited card, you don’t have to worry about crunching the numbers here.
 This card boasts no annual fees – period.

 When does it make sense to pay an annual fee?
 An annual credit card fee is only worth it if it comes with other, more important, perks like a 0% interest fee that will save you more money than the fees cost you.

 Or, if canceling your card will harm your credit, holding onto cards with fees makes sense.

 The good thing is, the Chase Freedom Unlimited card takes annual fees entirely out of the equation.
 All you have to do is focus on making the most out of your points.

 The Chase Freedom Unlimited card falls into the category of a “flat-rate” reward card because you will not need to enroll in quarterly rewards incentives to benefit from unlimited 3% cash back.

 This is excellent news for people with variable spending habits who prefer freedom over sticking to a rewards schedule.